 The Basic Services Interruption Law, which prohibits the interruption of basic services to a particular group of clients that had some delay in the payments of their monthly bills for the next 90 days after that Law is enacted, is currently in force.
 On January 5th 2021, an extension to this Law was enacted which increases from 90 days to 270 days the mentioned deadlines and increases the number of installments to pay the outstanding debt from 12 to 36.
-Furthermore, in both Chambers of the Congress are currently in work two Law bills referred to: i) increase the scope of vulnerable population which could benefit from 60% to 80%; ii) increase the installments from 36 to 48 month; iii) extend the tenor of the Law until November 2021 and December 2021 for the bills work by the Representatives and Senators respectively.
-Bow Law bills are in their second review in the Congress.
+On May 22nd 2021, Law n°21.340 was enacted which extends the period to of applicability of the Basic Services Interruption Law until December 31st 2021 or up to 60 days after the finalization of the Catastrophe State due to the COVID-19 pandemic.
+It also extends the number of installments from 36 to 48 and increase the scope of vulnerable population which could benefit from it from 60% to 80%.

 This situation should have no effect on Company collections, as current regulation state that non-collectability risk is not a cost of the transmission industry.
 At the date of issuance of this Financial Statements, the collection of Single Charge from client through Distributions Companies has had not delay for the Company.
-However, the Economy Committee in the Senate agreed to start a work session in order to define a new tool for the payment of the outstanding debt of the customers where eventually the State, Companies and Customers contribute to this payment.
+However, Senators has required the organization of a work session with the participation of the State, Companies and Customers in order to define a new payment mechanism of the outstanding debt.